mazetoken/miners/README.md

 ## Tutorial - how to mine MAZE SLP token on Windows or Android phone

-_v.3.0_

-Download Mist [BCHD miner](https://mistcoin.org) - you will need to change .env file or download Maze BCHD miner (mazebchdminer.zip) from this repository (that is the same miner but prepared for mining Maze and patched for BigNumber error and unwanted satoshis dust)

-_You will need to use a command line_
+_v.4.0_

+We use Mist miner but prepared for mining Maze

 ### Prepare your Electron Cash SLP desktop wallet for mining